Side hustles. Commonly associated with working professionals, but now a means for college students to make some extra money while still in school.

 One reason for a collegiate side hustle is to help pay down college costs.
-According to “How America Pays for College 2019,” college students used their income to pay an average of $2,584 towards their education.
+According to “How America Pays for College,” college students used their income and savings to pay an average of $2,763 towards their education.

 So, whether you’re looking to offset college costs or simply have more cash in your pocket, here are seven tips to help you make money while in college: